InfiniteBoost: building infinite ensembles with gradient descent: Motivation

 \section{Motivation}

-Here and further let's consider the ensembles over decision trees.
-Random forests construct trees in the ensemble independently using randomness in the feature selection and bagging to provide own training set for each predictor.
-This independence provides the possibility of infinite ensemble building: quality on the unseen data converges to some constant as the number of trees in the ensemble becomes large.
+For simplicity we consider specifically ensembles over decision trees, while proposed framework naturally generalizes to ensembling of arbitrary models.
+Random forests construct trees in the ensemble independently using randomness in feature selection and bagging to provide own training set for each predictor.
+This independence makes it possible to build infinite ensembles: quality on the unseen data converges to some constant as the number of trees in the ensemble becomes large.

-In contrast to random forests, a gradient boosting procedure allows next tree to incorporate the mistakes done by the previous trees in the ensemble.
-However, it is known that gradient boosting could over-fit.
-In practice this can be detected with the learning curve when quality on the holdout increases depending on the iteration of boosting and then decreases starting from some iteration.
-In this paper we refer to this situation as "over-fitting".
-Thus, for gradient boosting the arbitrarily large number of predictors in the ensemble is not an option.
-This over-fitting issue is considered as overspecialization in~\cite{key-dart} and described as the following: wherein trees added at later iterations tend to impact the prediction of only a few samples, and make negligible contribution towards the remaining samples.
-To avoid over-fitting a shrinkage parameter is used during boosting procedure: a new tree is added to the ensemble with a coefficient, called shrinkage (or learning rate).
-Shrinkage is an important hyperparameter of gradient boosting which should be tuned in practice.
+In contrast to random forests, gradient boosting procedure allows next tree to account for the mistakes done by the previous trees in the ensemble.
+However, it is known (and often seen in applications) that gradient boosting is prone to over-fitting.
+In practice over-fitting can be detected using the learning curve (quality vs number of boosting iterations) when quality on the holdout increases depending on the iteration of boosting and then decreases starting from some iteration.
+Thus, for gradient boosting an arbitrarily large number of predictors in an ensemble is not an option.

+To reduce over-fitting effect and allow construction of larger ensembles, a shrinkage parameter is introduced to the boosting procedure: a new tree is added to the ensemble with a coefficient $\eta$, called shrinkage (or learning rate).
+Shrinkage is an important hyperparameter of gradient boosting which requires careful tuning in applications.

 InfiniteBoost is an algorithm which aims to build an infinite ensemble (without over-fitting effect with increasing the number of predictors) such that each new predictor incorporates the errors made by the previous predictors in the ensemble (boosting procedure).
+We also demonstrate that tuning of shrinkage is not required for InfiniteBoost.